LeoH10462/Sephora/README.md

 1. **Feature Selection**

    Feature importance scores from a preliminary model were used to identify the most predictive features.
-Only features with an importance score greater than 0.05 were retained for training the Decision Tree Regressor.
+Only features with an importance score greater than 0.05 were retained for training.
 This step reduced dimensionality and helped the model focus on the most relevant information.
    The feature selection process:

    ```python